Are Chainsaw Gloves Necessary?

 When caring for your gloves, first read the maintenance instructions on how to clean them.
 Most gloves are usually hand washed with lukewarm water and some can be machine washed.
 Also, they are not to be dried in the dryer.
 Strictly natural air drying is recommended.

 This is done to prevent the loose layers of fiber from clumping up such that when an accident occurs they will be loose enough to clog the drive sprocket and stop the chainsaw as quickly as possible.
-This reducing the damage that would have occurred.
+This helps to reduce the damage that would have occurred.